MicrosoftDocs/WSL/WSL/wsl-config.md

 command = service docker start
 ```

+## .wslconfig

+Configure **global settings** with **.wslconfig** across all installed distributions running on WSL 2.

+- Stored in your `%UserProfile%` directory.
+- Used to configure settings globally across all installed Linux distributions running as the WSL 2 version.
+- Can be used **only for distributions run by WSL 2**.
+Distributions running as WSL 1 will not be affected by this configuration as they are not running as a virtual machine.
+- To get to your `%UserProfile%` directory, in PowerShell, use `cd ~` to access your home directory (which is typically your user profile, `C:\Users\<UserName>`) or you can open Windows File Explorer and enter `%UserProfile%` in the address bar.
+The directory path should look something like: `C:\Users\<UserName>\.wslconfig`.

+WSL will detect the existence of these files, read the contents, and automatically apply the configuration settings every time you launch WSL.
+If the file is missing or malformed (improper markup formatting), WSL will continue to launch as normal without the configuration settings applied.

-## Configuration setting for .wslconfig
+### Configuration settings for .wslconfig

 The .wslconfig file configures settings globally for all Linux distributions running with WSL 2. *(For per-distribution configuration see [wsl.conf](#wslconf)).*

 See [.wslconfig](#wslconfig) for info on where to store the .wslconfig file.

 > [!NOTE]
-> Global configuration options with `.wslconfig` are only available for distributions running as WSL 2 in Windows Build 19041 and later.
+> Configuring global settings with `.wslconfig` are only available for distributions running as WSL 2 in Windows Build 19041 and later.
 Keep in mind you may need to run `wsl --shutdown` to shut down the WSL 2 VM and then restart your WSL instance for these changes to take effect.

 This file can contain the following options that affect the VM that powers any WSL 2 distribution:

 ### Main WSL settings

-Section label: `[wsl2]`
+.wslconfig section label: `[wsl2]`

 | key | value | default | notes|
 |:----|:----|:----|:----|